Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 43 projects likely to affect the region.
+AreaSearch identified 43 projects potentially affecting this region.
 Notable initiatives include Kincoppal-Rose Bay School Campus Masterplan, Wilberforce Avenue Car Park Redevelopment, 88-96 Newcastle Street Rose Bay, and Orosi Rose Bay - Residential Development.
-The following list details those most relevant.
+Below is a list of those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.